-Visit Innovation Enterprise's Digital & Content Marketing Summit in San Francisco on September 13–14, 2018
+Visit Innovation Enterprise's Digital Marketing & Strategy Innovation Summit in Beijing on November 21–22, 2018

 Content Marketing Institute noted that AI-powered customer insights made up a major implementation of AI into content marketing that could create a difference.
 What's more, AI that can categorize this information can be used to help in content curation, allowing a blogger to get the pulse of his or her audience a lot quicker than trolling through dozens of sites and articles to find the majority.
 With the correct rules, this could be done in a snap, even going so far as to save the links for the blogger.

 As we mentioned before, AI has a remarkable penchant to deal with data.
 On a daily basis, thousands, maybe even millions of people visit a site and leave a little bit of their personality behind based on what liked, what they interacted with and so on.
 It's possible to train an AI to notice these signs and then develop individual profiles for the people who visit, which can then be categorized in order to offer insights.